twsdbailey/Serial_to_74HC595/README.md

 **Note: The Information below is specific to the included example code.**

 The shift registors are connected only using 3-wires (clock, data, latch).
-The master-reset line (pin 10 on the 74HC595) is connected to Vcc) Resetting of the registers is done via code.
+The master-reset line (pin 10 on the 74HC595) is connected to Vcc).
+Resetting of the registers is done via code.

 Data sent to the arduino needs to be sent as ASCII characters.
 Sending the number characters 255 will turn-on all eight outputs on the first shift register.
 Sending a second set of 255 number characters will turn-on all eight outputs on the second shift register.
 Conversely, sending a 0 number character will turn-off all eight outputs on the first shift registers.
 Sending a second 0 number character will turn-off all eight outputs on the second shift register.